 While an eye-catching headline can bring a person to your ad, it is a well-crafted description or “copy” that will hold their attention and entice them to perform the action they desire.

-While writing a PPC ad copy, try to ensure that it is doing the following things:
+While writing skills for PPC ad copy, try to ensure that it is doing the following things:

 - It is working hard enough to get the initial attention of the targeted audience.

-- It is addressing a specific pain point or requirements of that audience.
+- It addresses a specific pain point or requirements of that audience.

-- It is providing a well-defined and actionable CTA.
+- It provides a well-defined and actionable CTA.

 Without these crucial factors doing their work of compelling an audience, your PPC ad copy is most likely to go to waste.